 You start with raw market data in the form of trades or candles coming directly from the exchanges of your choice.
 The data is fetched dynamically and stored locally in flat files and standardized datasets.
 On top of raw market data, the system provides several popular indicators that process raw data and output elaborate datasets.
 The processing is done in parallel for all time frames, and each time frame is stored in separate flat files.
 This is the data you may use as input for further processing.

-The tools Superalgos Markets Research features for processing data are the same tools we use to build the indicators shipping with the Superalgos Suite.
+The tools Superalgos Markets Research features for processing data are the same tools we use to build the indicators shipping with the Superalgos Platform.
 Building an indicator or any form of analytical study involves setting up several configurations on a visual interface.
 You first define the processes, establishing what the input datasets are, and establishing dependencies with the processes that provide the input datasets.
 This allows data to be processed in real-time, in sync with the input sources.